 Alphabet City Zoo, she has created something new and unique.

-Concrete Poetry, born at the turn of the 20th century in the hands of Dadaist and Futurists, uses sentences and paragraphs to form abstract concepts into a typographic form.
-Coote's version uses only letters - and only those that spell the subject's name - to create the image to create a kind of picto-anagram.
+Concrete Poetry was born at the turn of the 20th century at the hands of Dadaists and Futurists, and uses sentences and paragraphs to form abstract concepts into a type-based imagery.
+But Coote's version uses only letters - and only those that spell the subject's name - to create the image to create a kind of picto-anagram.
 The work is born of her facility with logo design and typography.
 She has named the Letter Art device the 'Fontigram'.

-In 2016, she launched a new book SPELLBOUND:
+In 2016, Maree launched a typographic omnibus called SPELLBOUND:

 Making Pictures with the A-B-C, which further develops her new typographical project.
 Maree deliverately orientates this work to a global audience, but maintains a healthy swag of pictures of Melbourne people, places and things among the panoply of images it contains.